uthcode/sphinxcontrib-runcode/README.md

 http://ideone.com/account and provide your **APIUSER** and **APIPASSWORD** in the file: sphinxcontrib/runcode.py

-* Create the tar.gz packager **after*your set your APIUSER and APIPASSWORD and then do the pip install.
+* Create the tar.gz packager **after** your set your APIUSER and APIPASSWORD and then do the pip install.

-* Dont expose your APIUSER and APIPASSWORD.
+* Don't expose your APIUSER and APIPASSWORD.
 Since ideone does not oauth, others can use yours if you use.

 This will get replaced by